rubenboero21/cs257/webapp/readme.txt

 DATA: stats and attributes of all Pokémon from the first 8 generations of Pokémon

-The raw data can be found on this site: https://www.kaggle.com/datasets/mariotormo/complete-pokemon-dataset-updated-090420 We used the 4.20 csv version.
+The raw data can be found on this site (CC BY-SA 4.0 license): https://www.kaggle.com/datasets/mariotormo/complete-pokemon-dataset-updated-090420 We used the 4.20 csv version.